Substra/substra-frontend/README.md

 This project use yarn and the experimental yarn workspaces for package.json splitting and convenience.

-Please install the last version of yarn and run
+Please install the last version of yarn and run:<br/>
 `yarn config set workspaces-experimental true`

-Then run:
+Then run:<br/>
 `yarn install`

+You also need a redis server on your machine.<br/>
+On linux, simple run:<br/>
+`sudo apt install redis`

+And make sure the redis server is running by executing:<br/>
+`redis-cli`

-For testing and developping on the projet with true hot module replacement, run `yarn start`
+For testing and developing on the projet with true hot module replacement, run `yarn start`

-For testing with prod config:
+For testing with prod config:<br/>
 `yarn start:prod`

-For testing in electron, run:
+For testing in electron, run:<br/>
 `yarn dev`

 For packaging for electron: